-C. Detection of Missing Cotton Core
+2.3 Detection of Missing Cotton Core

 For the detection of missing cotton core defect, a pixel statistical method is proposed.
 The cotton core is bright white when imaged, and the cotton core is judged to be missing by counting the proportion of white pixels in the ROI.
 If the ratio is less than the set threshold, it is determined that the cotton core is missing, and vice versa.
-The steps for white pixel statistics are as follows:
+The steps for white pixel statistics are as follows.

 Step 1: Determine whether the pixel is a white pixel.
 The binarization method is used.
 A pixel having a gray value greater than 250 is a white pixel.
 The formula is as follows: